-It’s called an Enclosure level and an Enclosure level is a power bank’s ability to block out water.
+It’s called an Enclosure level, and an Enclosure level is a power bank’s ability to block out water.
 The better the Enclosure, the more water the Rugged power bank is able to resist.
-If you do plan on purchasing a “Waterproof power bank” then take a look at what the Enclosure level is, because there are some that can withstand jets of water and others that can be submerged.
+If you plan on purchasing a “Waterproof power bank,” then look at the Enclosure level, because some can withstand jets of water, and others can be submerged.

-Most of the time people just go straight to the power banks that are small and compact and it makes sense as Mini power banks are easy to hold and can even fit into a pocket.
-However, they don’t have a lot of power, that is why high capacity power banks are more useful.
+Most of the time, people just go straight to the power banks that are small and compact, and it makes sense as Mini power banks are easy to hold and can even fit into a pocket.
+However, they don’t have a lot of power, which is why high-capacity power banks are more useful.

-Since they have power capacities within the 20,000mAh to 30,000mAh range.
-It’s with that high power capacity that you’re able to charge smartphones, tablets, and lots of other devices at multiple times to full power.
+Since they have power capacities within the 20,000mAh to 30,000mAh range, it’s with that high power capacity that you’re able to charge smartphones, tablets, and lots of other devices multiple times to full power.
 Another thing they have is multiple USB charging ports so you can charge many devices at once.

 Car Jumper Power banks

 Just a small category branching off of High capacity power banks are ones that are also able to Jump Start cars.
-There are some portable car jump starters that have 3 main powering features such as, USB ports, DC Outputs, and Car Jumping abilities.
+Some portable car jump starters have 3 main powering features: USB ports, DC Outputs, and Car Jumping abilities.

-So you can charge your devices with the USB Ports, power appliances with the DC Output port and also Jump start cars all with just a single power bank.
-These type of power banks usually have an LCD power capacity displays to also show the Amp current that they’re outputting.
+So you can charge your devices with the USB Ports, power appliances with the DC Output port, and also Jump start cars, all with just a single power bank.
+These types of power banks usually have LCD power capacity displays to also show the Amp current that they’re outputting.